aphelyon/cs4720-final-project/README.md

        --> Done

-Need to work on getting top 5 restaurants closest to the current location
+Need to work on getting restaurants ordered by the proximity to the current location

       -->